1437-TCCD-MTN/1437-TCCD-MTN.github.io/pages/index.md

 This is the table of contents for the class content we will be covering.

-{% include callout.html content="This is a test of the callout system.<br/><br/>
-I want to see if I can use these variables in markdown." type="primary" %}
+{% include callout.html content="This is a test of the callout system." content="I want to see if I can use these variables in markdown." type="primary" %}